auraphp/Aura.View/README.md

 First, we place the sub-template in the view registry (or in the layout regsitry if it for use in layouts).
 Then we `render()` it from inside the main template code.
 Sub-templates can use any naming scheme we like.
 Some systems use the convention of prefixing partial templates with an underscore, and the following example will use that convention.

 Because `$this` is available in both the main template and sub-template scopes, we need to deconflict any variables specifically for sub-templates with variables intended for the main templates.
 The following example does so by prefixing sub-template variables with an underscore, but you can choose any convention you like.
+The example uses the second argument of `render()` as a convenience to add data to the view.

 ```php
 <?php